 Cushing's Disease can be fatal.
-Learn about what is and the treatment options so that your dog can live a happier life.
+If your dog suffers, learn about what it is, the natural treatment for Cushing's Disease in dogs so that your dog can live a happier life.

 Our endocrine system is made up of glands that are located throughout the body to releasing hormones.
 One of these are the Adrenal Glands which produced the hormone, cortisol.
 Cortisol works to reduce stress and maintain healthy blood pressure.

 If this gland are disrupted there is a potential for an excess of cortisone to be produced and may affect our dogs health dramatically.
-This increase in cortisone production is called Cushing disease.
+This increase in cortisone production is called Cushing's Disease.
 It is also known as “Hyperadrenocorticism”.
-Cushing disease is one of the more common endocrine disorders to affect dogs and is more common in older dogs.
+Cushing's disease is one of the more common endocrine disorders to affect dogs and is more common in older dogs.

 What is Cortisol?

 Cortisol is the ‘fight or flight’ hormone that is released by the adrenal glands in small amounts when your dog is stressed.
 It is naturally occurring steroid that suppresses the immune system therefore reducing inflammation, pain and swelling.
 Cortisol is produced in time of stress.
 Dogs need cortisol but too much of it becomes toxic to our dogs.
 It also affects:

 - Glucose production